JimChr-R4GN4R/FilesCrypterSavior/README.md

 # FilesCrypterSavior
-This is a GUI program based on Python3 which helps you encrypt and decrypt data with AES-GCM.
+This is a GUI program based on Python3 which helps you encrypt and decrypt files and folders with AES-GCM.

 ### Tested On
 - Windows 10 with Python 3.8.8